-DWWA judge profile: Caro Maurer MW - Decanter
+DWWA Regional Chair for the Mediterranean: Caro Maurer MW - Decanter

 Caro Maurer MW

-Caro Maurer MW is a wine writer based in Bonn, Germany, who currently shares her time between the General-Anzeiger, the daily newspaper in Bonn, and two magazines, Der Feinschmecker (The Gourmet) and the German edition of FINE.
+Caro Maurer MW is a German wine writer based in Bonn, Germany, who divides her time between General-Anzeiger, the daily newspaper in Bonn, and two magazines, Der Feinschmecker and the German edition of Fine.

-With a writing career spanning almost 25 years, Maurer’s previous positions include working as a correspondent in New York and Los Angeles, as a staff editor for the German edition of Forbes magazine, and at Die Welt (The World), a German daily national newspaper.
-Maurer is also a wine educator, and judges at international wine competitions.
+With a writing career spanning almost 30 years, her previous positions include working as a correspondent in New York and Los Angeles, as a staff editor for the German edition of Forbes magazine, and at Die Welt, a German daily national newspaper.

+Maurer is also a wine educator, hosts educational tastings for international wine associations, consults for Edeka, Germany’s biggest supermarket chain and judges at international wine competitions.

 Follow Caro on Twitter at @caromaurer or visit her website